extenda/tech-radar/README.md

 The list only contains license types analyzed for compliance with Extenda Retail products.

 For projects with multiple licenses, select the most permissible one and make sure it is compatible with Extenda Retail's licensing.

+### Supported Commercial Licenses

+The following companies are valid for use with commercial licenses.

+  * Amazon
+  * Google
+  * Jaspersoft
+  * Microsoft
+  * Oracle
+  * Qlik
+  * Tanuki Software

+If you add a radar entry that requires a license from some other company, this means the company must be added to the tech-radar model and schemas.

 ### Docker